-A 1 O What we will do Status as on Status as on Aspect Our approach Short-term (1-2 years) March 31, 2012 March 31, 2013 Availability & Cost of Finance Firm contracts to be used to secure finance.
-Continue to maintain 70:30 Debt: Equity ratio.
-On track On track Modal shift Move greater volumes of cargo by sea that were handled by trucks on the road Increase modal shift by 5% Increase in modal shift by 4.47% Reduced by 10% due to increase in rail freights which diverted rail cargo to trucks.
-CO 2 emissions Reduce our carbon footprint by deploying carbon emission reduction measures.
-Monitor emissions and introduce initiatives such as such as such as such as such as routing, trim, weather routing, trim, speed reduction for STB, enhancing vehicle maintenance for logistics, EOSL - renewal of motors to energy efficient type SEEMP implemented.
+A 0 What we will do Status as on Status as on Status as on Aspect Our approach Short-term (1-2 years) March 31, 2012 March 31, 2013 March 31, 2014 Modal shift Move greater volumes of cargo by sea that were handled by trucks on the road Increase modal shift by 5% Increase in modal shift by 4.47% Reduced by 10% due to increase in rail freights which diverted rail cargo to trucks.
+On track CO 2 emissions Reduce our carbon footprint by deploying carbon emission reduction measures.
+Monitor emissions and introduce initiatives such as such as such as such as such as remanagement, weather routing, trim, speed reduction for STB, enhancing vehicle maintenance for logistics, EOSL - renewal of motors to energy efficient type SEEMP implemented.
 Fuel reduction measures identified and implemented.
-Motors on wildcat renewed SEEMP implemented and monitored Ballast water management Comply with existing Ballast water requirements All vessels compliant All vessels compliant Fuel Sulfur content Comply with existing Sulfur requirements around the globe Efficient monitoring of purchase of fuel to comply with lower limits All vessels compliant.
+Motors on wildcat renewed SEEMP implemented and monitored SEEMP implemented and ships are certified with International Energy Efficiency certificate.
+Ballast water management Comply with existing Ballast water requirements 57 7.
+All vessels compliant All vessels compliant All vessels compliant Fuel Sulfur content Comply with existing Sulfur requirements around the globe Efficient monitoring of purchase of fuel to comply with lower limits All vessels compliant.
 Low sulfur fuel being purchased with an average sulphur content of 2.7% All vessels compliant.
-Low sulfur fuel being purchased with an average sulphur content of 2.7% Age of Ships / Rigs / Trucks Invest in younger ships, rigs and trucks which will be more efficient and environmentally friendly Take delivery of all assets ordered.
+Low sulfur fuel being purchased with an average sulphur content of 2.7% All vessels compliant.
+Low Sulphur fuel being purchased with an average sulphur content of 2.8%.
+Age of Ships / Rigs / Trucks Invest in younger ships, rigs and trucks which will be more efficient and environmentally friendly Take delivery of all assets ordered.
 Phase out of older assets Average age of shipping fleet reduced to 11 yrs.
 Scrapping of 2 older vessels.
 Average age of tipper/trailer under 3 years Average age of shipping fleet reduced to 10.6 yrs.
 Scrapped 2 older vessels.
+Average age of shipping fleet reduced to 10.3 yrs.
+Scrapped 1 older vessel.
 Regulation Prepare for emerging regulations and comply with current regulations in all areas of operations.
 Implement emerging regulations ahead of time, as far as possible.
 On track.
 Ship Energy Efficiency Management Plan Complied with.
-All vessels issued with International Energy Efficiency Certificate Spills and Detentions Strive to achieve zero spills and nil detentions.
+All vessels issued with International Energy Efficiency Certificate On track.
+Spills and Detentions Strive to achieve zero spills and nil detentions.
 Continue further training and management.
 2 detentions.
 Zero spills.
 One detention.
 Zero spills.
+Three detentions.
+Zero spills.
 Certification to ISO 14001:2008 Follow a proactive approach to adopt new mandatory and voluntary requirements Maintain certification of STB and ELL - Hazira.
 Revise Rig Operating Management System to include the requirements of ISO 14001:2008 Fleet training officer trains floating staff regularly.
 Masters also advised to impart training.
 Work in progress to include the requirements of ISO 14001:2008 in the rig operating management system.
 Fleet training officer trains floating staff regularly.
 Masters also advised to impart training.
 The requirements of ISO 14001:2008 included in the rig operating management system.
+On board training by Fleet training officer.
+Training program on board monitored from ashore.